Skip to main content

 • CSS-only entries receive dev helper behavior so style updates can propagate.

-• If content script entrypoint lists change in manifest, Extension.js can require dev server restart.
+• If content script entrypoint lists change in manifest, Extension.js may require a dev server restart.

 Best practices